 Use user and password.
 If cleared, Virtual DataPort will use the authentication methods configured in the host operating system.

-When working with Microsoft TFS, if you clear this check box, Virtual DataPort will use the Windows authentication to connect to the TFS server.
+When working with Microsoft TFS, if you clear this check box, Virtual DataPort will use Windows authentication to connect to the TFS server.
 Therefore, the Windows user that launched Virtual DataPort must have granted the necessary privileges.

+Use SSH keys.
 Follow these steps to connect to Git using SSH authentication:

 Log in to the computer where Virtual DataPort runs, with the same user account you use to start Virtual DataPort.